-Registration for energy labelling or MEPS in any of these states or a listing in New Zealand is accepted and valid in all Australian states and territories and New Zealand.
+A registration for energy labelling or MEPS in any of these states or a listing in New Zealand are accepted and valid in all Australian states and territories and New Zealand.
 There are special rules regarding listing with the New Zealand regulator and supply of products to the Australian market under the Trans-Tasman Mutual Recognition Arrangement (TTMRA).